jsstenzel/vv-opt/problems/llamas_snr_full/historical data/README Historical Data.txt

 FOCAL PLANES:
 Experiment models are based off of historically-performed experiments, as described in Stenzel 2022.

-Historical valdiation data is TODO
+Historical valdiation data is located in a plotting script.
+This is not the latest data; after I performed my testing, a number of the focal planes needed to be refitted and retested, but it will do for validation data.

 QUANTUM EFFICIENCY:
 QE was never historically measured in-house for the focal planes.